zumasys/docs/site/jbase/utilities/jfilesave/README.md

 If the **JFILESAVE_STATFILE** environment variable is defined then a statistics file will be created and populated.

 ```
-jfilesave -d /backups/daily_%d
+jfilesave -d /backups/daily_~d
 ```

-All accounts (without a **DX** in field 1) defined in the SYSTEM file are saved to the /backups directory with a filename of daily_%d, where %d is the current internal date, e.g. daily_18752.
+All accounts (without a **DX** in field 1) defined in the SYSTEM file are saved to the /backups directory with a filename of daily_~d, where ~d is the current internal date, e.g. daily_18752.

 The **JFILESAVE_DEVICE** environment variable, if defined, is ignored.